Iceblockp/mobile-pos/BLUETOOTH_PRINTING_SETUP.md

-# 🖨️ Bluetooth Printing Setup Guide
+# 🖨️ Printing Setup Guide

 ## ✅ Implementation Complete!

-Your POS app now has comprehensive Bluetooth printing capabilities with both universal PDF printing and direct thermal printer support.
+Your POS app now has reliable printing capabilities with universal PDF printing that works with any printer, including Bluetooth printers.

 ## 🚀 What's Already Done